winitzki/scall/tutorial/programming_dhall.md

 The type of `Either` is `Type → Type → Type`.

-As with all Dhall types, the type constructor names such as `PairAAInt` or `Either` are no more than type aliases.
+As with all Dhall types, type constructor names such as `PairAAInt` or `Either` are no more than type aliases.
-Dhall distinguishes types and type constructors not by assigned name but by their structure as defined.
+Dhall distinguishes types and type constructors not by assigned names but by the type expressions themselves.

 ### Function types